 - Tell students to lay out the design before gluing.
 Once they have an animal, they may glue it down and draw its environment in the background using crayons.

 - Advanced students could do some research on their animal to incorporate it into their story.

-- Support: For students who may need support, ask them to create an animal they are familiar with, as it will make it easier to write a story about the animal.
+- For students who may need support, ask them to create an animal they are familiar with, as it will make it easier to write a story about the animal.

-Review and Closing (9 minutes)
+Review and closing(10 minutes)